Tuffyli/RA_work/Insper-Catedra-Ruth-Cardoso/DST-work/README.md

 This directory groups two related projects studying the consequences of the **end of Daylight Saving Time (DST) in Brazil**.
 Both projects are implemented for **reproducible pipelines** (data prep → estimation → figures) using DiD/event-study frameworks and robustness checks.

 **Methods.** The main assessment method is the newly developed **Difference-in-Discontinuities (DiDisc)** design.
-We implement it following the specification and inference procedures in [“Difference-in-Discontinuities” (arXiv:2405.18531)](https://arxiv.org/abs/2405.18531).
+We implement it following the specification and inference procedures in [“Difference-in-Discontinuities: Estimation, Inference and Validity Tests” by Picchetti, Pinto and Shinoki (2024)](https://arxiv.org/abs/2405.18531).
 Intuitively, DiDisc differences the RD discontinuity **before vs. after** the policy, isolating the causal shift attributable to the reform.

 ---